 Recipe testing

-I’ve had this recipe on my to-make list forever.
+Just like my new Sticky Date Puddings, I’ve had this recipe on my to-make list forever.
 I absolutely love a piece of Fruit Cake at Christmas – or any time really.

 But while some are happy to slave away making a traditional Fruit Cake months in advance, I wanted an Easy Fruit Cake recipe – one that takes mere hours to make, not days.
 And I didn’t want one that required a mountain of fruit or an elaborate list of ingredients.